Mahboub99/Learn-RTSP-protocol/README.md

 ## How to Run

-> after cloning the rebo run this commands:
+> after cloning the rebo run these commands:

 to install node modules